 Well, we now have a date for the expected launch of the iPad mini, 23 October.
 As we predicted, Apple was set to release its much-rumoured iPad mini in October, after what appears to be a sanctioned 'leak' from the company.
 Now Apple has invited Macworld to an event.
 We expect them to relase the iPad mini, alongside a 13in Retina MacBook Pro, Mac mini and a thinner iMac at the event.

 Apple's choice of date for the launch of the iPad mini is significant.
-It's days before Microsoft is set to relase Windows 8 and it's Surface Tablet.
-If you are wondering which tablet to go for read: Why an iPad Mini might be the right tablet for you
+It's days before Microsoft is set to relase Windows 8 and its Surface Tablet.

 New iPad mini rumours